Automattic/newspack-teams-for-wc-memberships-auto-join-by-email/README.md

 The settings enable defining "Excluded Email Domains".
 These are email domains are email domains which will get ignored/excluded when checking the new User's email domain.

+Please be extra mindful that by activating this Plugin, all the newly added Users will be automatically added to corresponding Teams, whose Team Owner's email domain matches their email domain.
+If you would like any of the existing Teams to be excluded from this behavior -- not to automatically grant their Membership to the newly joined Users -- you will need to add that particular Team Owner's email domain to the "Excluded Email Domains" list.

 For example, if there is a Team Membership Owner with the `@gmail.com` email domain, you will almost certainly want to add `gmail.com` to your Excluded Email Domains list, to prevent new Users with `@gmail.com` emails being added to a Team Membership which might have an Owner with a `@gmail.com` email too.

 The Excluded Email Domains list supports the use of the `*` qualifier.
 For example, if you entered these two entries: